Find organizations, articles, and other resources for suicide prevention.

 Help-Seeking Among Men: Implications for Suicide Prevention (PDF | 171 KB)

-This study was supported by a grant to the American Association of Suicidology by the Irving and Barbara Gutin Charitable Family Foundation.
-With but one exception world-wide, males complete suicide at rates exceeding those of females.
 The male to female suicide ratio in the U.S. is greater than 4 to 1.
-Explanatory hypotheses for these findings include gender role behaviors, specifically the greater involvement of men in high-risk health behaviors and the greater propensity of women to seek and use supports for help when in need.
+A possible explanation for this is gender role behaviors, specifically, the greater involvement of men in high-risk health behaviors and the greater propensity of women to seek and use supports for help when in need.
 This paper explores what is known about gender differences in help-seeking behavior to determine factors that may promote increased help-seeking among men.
-On the basis of this research, we propose public health intervention approaches that have potential to motivate men at risk for suicide to seek and receive help.

 Preventing Suicide: Program Activities Guide

 This program activities guide was developed by the Centers for Disease Control and Prevention (CDC), National Center for Injury Prevention and Control.
 The CDC continues to research effective prevention strategies and to develop and evaluate new ones.
-This guide provides an opportunity for the CDC to communicate information about what works to practitioners in the field as data becomes available.
+This guide provides an opportunity for the CDC to communicate information in the field as data becomes available.

 Reach Out began in Australia in 1992 after the founder lost his cousin to suicide.
-This site uses youth-orientated, web-based media to provide resources and support for other youth who might be thinking about suicide.
+This site uses youth, web-based media to provide resources and support for youth who might be thinking about suicide.

 Reporting on Suicide: Recommendations for the Media (PDF | 156 KB)

-This is a report of an interfaith suicide prevention dialogue held March 12 and 13, 2008 in Rockville, MD by the Suicide Prevention Resource Center and SAMHSA.
-This publication is intended to support Objective 2.4 of the National Strategy for Suicide Prevention: to increase the number of nationally organized faith communities adopting institutional policies promoting suicide prevention.
+This is a report of an interfaith suicide prevention dialogue held in 2008 by the SPRC and SAMHSA.
+This publication is intended to encourage additional faith communities to adopt institutional policies promoting suicide prevention.

 Strategic Direction for the Prevention of Suicidal Behavior: Promoting Individual, Family, and Community Connectedness to Prevent Suicidal Behavior (PDF | 507 KB)

-This document describes a five-year vision for the Centers for Disease Control and Prevention’s (CDC) work to prevent fatal and nonfatal suicidal behavior.
-The strategic direction we propose is to prevent suicidal behavior by building and strengthening connectedness or social bonds within and among persons, families, and communities.
+This document describes a 5-year vision for the Centers for Disease Control and Prevention’s work to prevent fatal and nonfatal suicidal behavior.
+The strategic direction proposed is to prevent suicidal behavior by strengthening connectedness or social bonds within and among persons, families, and communities.

 This fact sheet was developed and produced by the Centers for Disease Control and Prevention.